aedart/athenaeum/docs/archive/current/filters/processor.md

 ## Built Filters Map

-The `BuiltFiltersMap` dto is intended be used as a temporary placeholder of all the filters that processors created.
+The `BuiltFiltersMap` DTO is intended be used as a temporary placeholder of all the filters that processors created.

 ### Add filters